 To determine forcing variables that drive POC composition, a constrained form of linear ordination was used: the Redundancy Analysis (RDA) ('dudi.pca' and 'pcaiv' function of the {ade4} 1.7-2 version package).
 This analysis summarizes multiple linear regressions between components of response variables (in this case POM composition) that are explained by a set of explanatory variables (in this case environmental variables).
 A matrix of the fitted values of all response variables generated through multiple linear regressions is then subject to principal component analysis.
 RDA can be considered as a constrained version of principal components analysis (PCA), wherein canonical axes - built from linear combinations of response variables - must also be linear combinations of the explanatory variables (i.e. fitted by multi-linear regression).
-The RDA generates one ordination in the space defined by the matrix of response variables and another in the space defined by the matrix of explanatory variables.
+The RDA generates one ordination in the space defined by the matrix of response variables.
 Residuals generated by the multi-linear regression step, which yield non-canonical axes, may also be ordinated.
 Detailed information is available in Legendre and Legendre (1998).